Laogeodritt/quasselflask/README.md

 This application requires:

-* An existing installation of quasselcore *running on the PostgreSQL backend*.
-This application does not support an SQLite backend.
+* quasselcore - must be running on the PostgreSQL backend (SQLite backend not supported).
-* PostgreSQL >= 9.1 - I think.
-A version of PostgreSQL that supports GIN/GIST trigram indices for LIKE/ILIKE operations.
+* PostgreSQL >= 9.1 (I think - a version that supports  GIN/GIST trigram indices for LIKE/ILIKE).
-* Python 3.
-Tested against Python 3.5.2; should work for Python 3.x in general, but I'm not sure.
+* Python 3.x - tested against 3.5.2 only.
 (If you've discovered it doesn't work for some versions, please let me know!)
-* If you are using a Python version *earlier* than 3.4, you need to [install setuptools and pip](https://packaging.python.org/installing/#requirements-for-installing-packages) for installation.
+  * If using Python <= 3.4, also install [ setuptools and pip](https://packaging.python.org/installing/#requirements-for-installing-packages).
-* `libpq` library and the `pg_config` tool.
-On Debian and Ubuntu, run `sudo apt-get install libpq-dev`.
-On other Linux distros, try and find `libpq-dev`, `postgresql-devel` or a similar package.
-On Windows
+* `libpq` library for the `pg_config` tool.
+  * Debian, Ubuntu, etc.: run `sudo apt-get install libpq-dev`
+  * Other Linux: Try and find a package called `libpq-dev`, `postgresql-devel` or similar.
+  * Windows: Should not be needed.
+* `libffi-dev` for some headers required by Python packages (Linux only?).

 You don't need to install other dependencies yourself.
 The setup.py will do it for you!